Post-Hoc Reasoning in Chain of Thought: Decoding and Steering Pre-Committed Answers: Discussion

 \paragraph{Against reasoning collapse.} One alternative interpretation is that large perturbations degrade cognition generally, and that the answer flips we observe are simply a consequence of reasoning degeneration rather than targeted manipulation of an answer feature.
 The orthogonal steering baseline in \S~\ref{sec:results-steering} partly controls for this: were answer flips the result of general collapse, we would not expect steering in the probe direction to be substantially more effective than steering in an arbitrary direction.

 The prevalence of confabulation further argues against this interpretation.
-Confabulatory chains-of-thought are coherent and carefully aligned with the incorrect conclusion---they introduce one or more false premises early, which then serve to justify the predetermined answer.
-This requires the model to select distortions that will make the later conclusion appear supported, which is evidence of intact reasoning ability, not collapse. \citet{arcuschin2025chainofthoughtreasoningwildfaithful} make a similar argument about the ``systematic nature'' of biases observed in CoT.
+Confabulatory chains of thought are coherent and carefully aligned with the incorrect conclusion---they introduce one or more false premises early, which then serve to justify the predetermined answer.
+This requires the model to select distortions that will make the later conclusion appear supported, which is evidence of intact reasoning ability rather than collapse. \citet{arcuschin2025chainofthoughtreasoningwildfaithful} make a similar argument about the ``systematic nature'' of biases observed in CoT.

 \paragraph{Against CoT-mediated causation.} A second alternative is that steering acts on an upstream feature that changes the \emph{content} of the CoT, which in turn drives the answer.
 Under this interpretation, the probe direction would not represent the answer directly, but rather some feature of the reasoning that happens to correlate with it.